 Training Teachers with help from the NEXT Foundation

-With a goal of certifying 10K teachers through the program, the Lab has garnered philanthropic funders, NEXT Foundation, to cover $2,000 AUD of the $2750 tuition for a number of teachers.
+With a goal of certifying 10K teachers through the program, the Mind Lab by Unitec has garnered philanthropic funders, NEXT Foundation, to cover $2,000 NZD of the $2750 tuition for a number of teachers.
 Launched in March 2015, NEXT Foundation has a goal of investing $100 million over the next ten years to create a legacy of environmental and educational excellence for the benefit of future generations of New Zealanders.

 The first 16 weeks of the 32-week program consists of one 4-hour weekly face-to-face sessions on site.
 These 4-hour sessions provide active hands-on learning activities with those technologies, not accessible online such as 3D modeling and printing.
 Some of the course modules cover subjects like Innovative Learning Spaces, Online and Distributed Leadership, Technology Disruption and Mixed Reality, Constructivist Learning with Coding, Inquiry Learning and Robotics, Game and Game Design in Education, and Using Device and Brain Sensors.
 The learning process reflects best practice and innovative delivery methodologies that support learn-by-doing and team-based activities.
 All sessions use digital technology or science/technology-based activities including robotics, augmented reality, coding, animation, and the like.
 Learners can take the online synchronous sessions when available.
 Multiple sessions a week of same class are conducted nationally to provide flexibility.
 The second 16 weeks are predominantly online with optional webinar sessions covering Research and Community Informed Practice as well as Applied Practice in Context.

 Impact of Digital Learning and Collaboration